Susana is a mother of three and has a background in psychology and counseling.

 I didn't tell anyone at all about it for many months, and even then it was just a very brief conversation with a close friend where the R-word wasn't mentioned.
 Over a year later I started seeing a counsellor because I was suffering from a depression I didn't know the cause of.
 She was the one who first used the word rape to describe my experience.

 My head was so messed up it took me over a year to truly identify what had happened to me.

-I didn't tell my Mother until over 5 years after the event, and the majority of people that know me now don't know what I went through.
+I didn't tell my mother until over five years after the event, and the majority of people that know me now don't know what I went through.